Rehabilitation and Recovery

 Pick the Right Rehab, Reclaim Your Life! https://www.rehabs.com/local/

 The facility was jointly operated by Alcohol and Drug Care Services (ADCS) and Redwood Community Action Agency (RCAA) for the first year.
-The unique partnership allowed for comprehensive substance use disorder treatment from a multi-disciplinary team and after care services which include assistance with life skills, employment, education, family reunification and housing.
-The Waterfront program is currently run by ADCS, and RCAA is subcontracted to do after care case management with the clients as they move out on their own.
+This unique partnership allowed for comprehensive substance use disorder treatment from a multi-disciplinary team and aftercare services which include assistance with life skills, employment, education, family reunification, and housing.
+WRS is currently operated by ADCS; RCAA subcontracts with Humboldt County Probation to provide case management services to probationer WRS clients as they graduate the residential program and move out on their own.

 Please contact (707) 269-9590 for more information on how to enter into the residential treatment program.

 Guide to Composting at Home